 The best wireless earbuds afford you many of the same perks that an elite pair of wired or wireless headphones would, maybe even more.
 They free you of cables, letting you consume music on the go without being physically tethered to your portable devices: smartphones, tablets, and laptops.
 Even better, they pack lots of performance – great sound, call quality, and special features – into a compact design.

 As the category continues to grow in popularity, so does the demand for wireless earbuds, especially with modern smartphones slowly doing away with the headphone jack.
 Le sigh.
-Nonetheless, this hasn’t stopped tech staples like Sony, Samsung, and even Apple from releasing stellar cordless buds.
-We’re also seeing other popular electronics brands such as Jabra and Anker jump on the wireless earbuds’ bandwagon, releasing superior products that hold their own against the top dogs.
+Nonetheless, this hasn’t stopped tech staples like Sennheiser, Samsung, and even Apple from releasing stellar cordless buds.
+We’re also seeing other popular electronics brands such as Beats and Anker jump on the wireless earbuds’ bandwagon, releasing superior products that hold their own against the top dogs.

 In compiling a list of the best wireless earbuds, we take many variables into account, from battery life to connectivity to design to sound.
 Other notable hallmarks such as mobile app support, setup, and special features are factored into the equation as well.